On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Experiments

-Table~\ref{table_results_stress} reports the experimental results which have been visualized in Fig.~\ref{results_experiments_stress_1} via plotting the \% reduction in both accuracy and $mis$ values due to the use of fabricated data.
-It is observed from Fig.~\ref{results_experiments_stress_1} that the use of fabricated data reduces considerably the $mis$ value at the cost of much smaller loss in accuracy.
+Table~\ref{table_results_stress} reports the experimental results.
+The experimental results have been visualized in Fig.~\ref{results_experiments_stress_1} via plotting the \% reduction in both accuracy and $mis$ values due to the use of fabricated data.
+It is observed from Fig.~\ref{results_experiments_stress_1} that the use of fabricated data reduces considerably the $mis$ value with relatively much smaller loss of accuracy.
+As a result of using fabricated data, the averaged $mis$ decreases by 63.7328\% (from 0.25177 to 0.09131 in absolute terms) together with averaged accuracy loss of 6.5579\% (from 0.9439 to 0.8820 in absolute terms).